Culinary Trails

 Chengdu is an official UNESCO City of Gastronomy, awarded in recognition of its outstanding cuisine which has a diverse taste based on the five elements of sweet, sour, bitter, spicy and salty.

-Sham Shui Po Foodie Adventure
+Private Half Day Sham Shui Po Foodie Tour

 The inhabitants of Hong Kong are obsessed with food!
 Whether at steaming street food stalls, in family-run eateries or in Michelin starred restaurants, you’ll always find the locals eating delicious-smelling dishes and snacks.